cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 `html-webpack-plugin@4` is required because the projects created with the Vue CLI v4 use Webpack v4.
 If you are using Vue CLI v5 (currently in alpha) you will need `html-webpack-plugin@5` instead.

 Next configure the dev-server to use the same Webpack configuration used by Vue CLI.
-Place the following in `cypress/plugins/index.js`, creating the relevant directores.
+Place the following in `cypress/plugins/index.js`, creating the relevant directories.

 ```js
 // cypress/plugins/index.js